BoiteAKlou/boiteaclou.github.io/_posts/2018-06-05-Introduction-to-Buffer-Overflows-CookieJar-AngstromCTF.md

 Buffer overflows only act as **vectors of attack**, they represent a way of gaining access or executing code on the machine but they often don't symbolize the attack in its entirety.
 Once the access is granted on the machine, the funny things can start...

-We will see more advanced exploits based on buffer overflows in future articles, don't worry about that ;).
+We will see more advanced exploits based on buffer overflows in future articles, don't worry about that :wink:.

 ## Detection of the vulnerable code